 Proper hydration for sports is like studying for an exam: cramming at the last minute is not recommended.
 Athletes need to make an ongoing effort to stay hydrated 24 hours a day, 7 days a week.
 It’s helpful to find out ahead of time if water will be provided at your son’s camp or practice, or if he needs to bring it with him.
 If bringing it from home, it’s important for your son to have a large enough container to get through the day, such as something 64 ounces or more.
 Athletes should also avoid coffee, tea, soda, and energy drinks as these can all contribute to dehydration.

 When an athlete comes to me feeling ill during a morning workout, one of my first questions is, "Did you eat breakfast?"
 The number of athletes who skip breakfast is staggering and sooner or later it will affect them, especially during hot weather and with multiple practice sessions.
 A piece of fruit, greek yogurt, and a whole grain bagel with peanut butter are good options and your son should try to eat within an hour of waking up.
 Additionally, athletes should eat within an hour of their workout or practice so you may need to send them with non-perishable snacks or meals.
 Generally speaking, athletes should be eating 3 meals a day, with 2-3 snacks per day, especially when they have multiple practices daily.

 Another great benefit of proper nutrition is that is usually leads to better performance!
 The suggestions above are just the tip of the iceberg when it comes to football preparation and injury prevention.
-There are a number of informational articles on our website, Facebook page, and Twitter feed or you can email us with questions at email@example.com.
+Join the conversation on our Facebook page and Twitter feed, or you can email us with questions at Sports.Medicine@NationwideChildrens.org.
 Let us know if there’s a future topic you’d like to see and in the meantime, best of luck to you and your young athlete out there on the gridiron!